-Order #2023-06 - An Order Relative to Licensing of a Junkyard Pursuant to RSA 236 221 (Murray's Auto) 222
+Order #2023-06 - An Order Relative to Licensing of a Junkyard Pursuant to RSA 236 (Murray's Auto)

 - Assistant Building Inspector, Brad Anderson, presented.
-Anderson stated that an inspection of 55 224 - Hall Road was done on June 5th.
-Chairman Farrell stated that there is no public comment on either 225 - Order.
-226
+Anderson stated that an inspection of 55 - Hall Road was done on June 5th.
+Chairman Farrell stated that there is no public comment on either - 226 Order.

-Councilor Dunn asked about a car that was parked out front of the business.
-228
+228 Councilor Dunn asked about a car that was parked out front of the business.

-Richard Belinsky tried to speak up, after he was asked not to, and was escorted out of the meeting.
-230
+230 Richard Belinsky tried to speak up, after he was asked not to, and was escorted out of the meeting.

 - Councilor Dunn stated that there is a state RSA.
-Town Manager Malaguti asked Councilor Dunn 232 - what RSA he was looking at, so that we can make sure we are complying.
-233
+Town Manager Malaguti asked Councilor Dunn - 233 what RSA he was looking at, so that we can make sure we are complying.

-- 235 Chairman Farrell announced that the Council will take a brief five-minute break to review the - 236 RSA.
+- Chairman Farrell announced that the Council will take a brief five-minute break to review the - 236 RSA.

-Order #2023-07 - An Order Relative to Licensing of a Junkyard Pursuant to RSA 236 (S&S 238 Metals) 239 picture of the ad.
+238 Order #2023-07 - An Order Relative to Licensing of a Junkyard Pursuant to RSA 236 (S&S

+239 Metals)

-Assistant Building Inspector, Brad Anderson, presented.
-Anderson stated that the inspection was 241 done on June 5th.
-242
+- Assistant Building Inspector, Brad Anderson, presented.
+Anderson stated that the inspection was - done on June 5th.

-Motion to approve Order #2023-06 and Order #2023-07 made by Vice Chairman Franz, and 244 seconded by Councilor Butler.
-245
+- Motion to approve Order #2023-06 and Order #2023-07 made by Vice Chairman Franz, and - seconded by Councilor Butler.

-Councilor Dunn asked for clarification on the few issues brought up before we vote.
-Are there vehicles that are allowed to be parked outside of the property and is he allowed to have an auction, because it was in the Londonderry Time's as an auction.
-Town Manager Malaguti stated that there is a letter dated November 23, 2021 addressed to an abutter.
-It addresses most of the issues, the vehicles issue.
+- 247 Councilor Dunn asked for clarification on the few issues brought up before we vote.
+Are there - vehicles that are allowed to be parked outside of the property and is he allowed to have an auction, - because it was in the Londonderry Time's as an auction.
+Town Manager Malaguti stated that there - is a letter dated November 23, 2021 addressed to an abutter.
+It addresses most of the issues, the - vehicles issue.
 Vehicles are not permitted to be parked outside in general.
-Town Manager Malaguti stated that he drove by twice and he did not witness this, but he doesn't doubt the resident's complaint.
+Town Manager Malaguti - stated that he drove by twice and he did not witness this, but he doesn't doubt the resident's - stated that he drove by twice that he did not witness this, but he doesn't doubt the resident - 253 complaint.
 Town Manager Malaguti addressed some of the other concerns.
-Auctions are not permitted, Town Manager Malaguti stated.
-If someone has evidence, he encourages that person to report it to the Code Enforcement Office.
-Malaguti stated that going forward, there will be no more thirty-day warnings to cure the violation.
-The town will commence enforcement action, and violations will be tracked and presented to the Town Council.
-Councilor Dunn stated that there was an auction that took place on May 28th at 8:15 AM and it was a Subaru.
-Chairman Farrell asked if the auction took place online.
-Councilor Dunn stated that he doesn't know, but he has a
+Auctions are not - permitted, Town Manager Malaguti stated.
+If someone has evidence, he encourages that person to - report it to the Code Enforcement Office.
+Malaguti stated that going forward, there will be no more - 256 thirty-day warnings to cure the violation.
+The town will commence enforcement action, and - violations will be tracked and presented to the Town Council.
+Councilor Dunn stated that there - was an auction that took place on May 28th at 8:15 AM and it was a Subaru.
+Chairman Farrell - asked if the auction took place online.
+Councilor Dunn stated that he doesn't know, but he has a - picture of the ad.